Phytomedicine. It may be a new concept

 drop which increases their fracture risk.
 In a recent study,

-women were given a nutraceutical containing Paullinia
+women were treated with a nutraceutical containing Paullinia

 cupana, Muira puama, ginger, and L-citrulline, said to enhance